MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

     }
     ```

-8. Replace *YOUR KEY HERE* in the code with the API key you obtained in step 1 (it still needs quotes around it).
+8. Replace the first occurrence of *YOUR API KEY HERE* in the code with the API key you obtained in step 1 (it still needs quotes around it).

 9. Delete MyClass.cs in the PCL because we won't be using it.